 This annual event will feature a slate of distinguished speakers from academia, industry, and government discussing the current challenges and future opportunities in cybersecurity.
 The range of topics is broad and diverse such as discussing future trends in cybersecurity, overviewing the state of the art of security and privacy protection techniques, and understanding cybersecurity within the federal or state government.
-The event will also include a PhD Forum where PhD students can showcase their research results.
+The event will also include a poster session where researchers can showcase their research results.
 There will be a lot of opportunities to engage with the nationally distinguished speakers, students, faculty, scientists, lead engineers, and other attendees from the local community on cybersecurity and privacy.

 Admission to this event is free with complimentary breakfast, coffee, and luncheon but Registration is required.